It’s easy to feel overwhelmed when trying to find the best cheap underwater camera.

-If you want a professional diving camera you’ll have to fork out at least ten times the price of the most expensive camera we reviewed on this page!
+If you want a pro level diving camera you’ll have to fork out a hell of a lot more than the price of anything on this page.

 If that does sound like something you’re interested in, check out our article Best Diving Cameras.

 However, the cheap underwater cameras reviewed here are fully capable of shooting excellent videos and snapping beautiful photos with which to remember your travels, share on social media and update your blog.

 Technology is constantly improving and nowadays even the cheapest camera can do things that ten years ago would only be achieved by something that cost thousands of dollars.
 You will likely be surprised and impressed by just how capable your cheap underwater camera is!

 Now we’ve got that off our chest, let’s take a look at some terminology jargon: